awsmin/frontity-wp-job-openings/README.md

    export default settings;
    ```

-3. Enable Custom Post Types support.
+3. Configure the slug (Optional)

-   In the `@frontity/wp-source` package settings you have to add the `postTypes` option for enabling support for custom post type.
+   When you access `/jobs` (after you run `npx frontity dev` command) you will get all the job listings.
+If you have used different slug for the archive page then you have to configure the `slug` setting in `frontity.settings.js`.
+For example, if you have used a slug `careers` instead of `jobs`:

    ```
    const settings = {